 The Mail Center provides USPS stamps, postcards, certified/return receipt, domestic packages and Priority Mail, international postage for letters, aerograms and postcards only, no international package services is available.
 Only cash is accepted for all USPS services.
 Delivery and pick-up of on-campus mail is twice daily at department locations.

-The Executive Vice President and Provost, as the chief academic and chief budget officer of the university, is responsible for leadership and strategic direction to its college and schools and promoting excellence in all of the university’s academic programs and initiatives.
-In addition to oversight of all academic units, the Executive Vice President and Provost also has oversight for the International Center, Continuing Education, Copley Library, Information Technology, Admissions, Financial Aid, and Career Services.
-In addition, she is responsible for university-wide budget and planning, investment and debt management.
-Please visit the Office of the Executive Vice President and Provost’s Web site to learn more and to view the organization chart which outlines the academic units and departments that report to the Provost.
+The Vice President and Provost, as the chief academic officer of the university, is responsible for leadership and strategic direction to its college and schools and promoting excellence in all of the university’s academic programs and initiatives.
+In addition to oversight of all academic units, the Vice President and Provost also has oversight for the International Center, Professional and Continuing Education, Copley Library, Information Technology, Admissions, Financial Aid, and Career Services.
+Please visit the Office of the Vice President and Provost’s Web site to learn more and to view the organization chart which outlines the academic units and departments that report to the Provost.

 ONE STOP STUDENT CENTER